 Applying the right amount of pressure on the paper with a writing tool

-Maintaining the correct arm position and posture for writing
+Using the right arm position and posture for writing

-If you look closely, you might see the types of errors that can result from these difficulties.
-These include:
+If you look closely, you might see the types of errors these difficulties cause, like:

 Letters written from the bottom up, instead of the top down